php-fig/fig-standards/proposed/http-message.md

      * This method MUST retain the state of the current instance, and return
      * an instance that contains the specified query string.
      *
-     * The query string SHOULD be parseable by parse_str() in order to be
-     * valid.
-     *
-     * Users can provide the query both in encoded as well as decoded form.
+     * Users can provide both encoded and decoded query characters.
      * Implementations ensure the correct encoding as outlined in getQuery().
      *
      * An empty query string value is equivalent to removing the query string.